john5223/microwave/README.md

 microwave
 ==============

-chef-dashboard written in python with pychef
+chef-dashboard for testing cookbooks written in python with pychef